Click your question in the table of contents to view the answer to the selected question.

 How can I lower my complaint rate?

 Complaints can happen for many reasons and not all of them are because the user thinks your message is “spam”.
-Let’s face it sometimes people are lazy and clicking the spam button is an easy way to reduce messages in your crowded inbox.
+Let’s face it, sometimes it’s easier for people to click the spam button to reduce messages in your crowded inbox.

 Here are some common reasons that people may complain about your messages: